HT Components T2 Review

 Should you buy the HT T-2?

 This is a stellar pedal with very few compromises.
-Its light, low profile, adjustable, wide underfoot and sheds mud better than its competitors.
-The pedals had no durability issues during testing and have not needed readjustment with the included tool.
-If you're looking for a high end mountain bike pedal with no compromises that's an alternative to SPD, look no further.
+It is light, low profile, adjustable, wide underfoot, and sheds mud better than its competitors.
+The pedals had no durability issues during testing and did not need readjustment with the included tool.
+If you're looking for a high-end mountain bike pedal with no compromises that's an alternative to SPD, look no further.

 What Other Mountain Bike Pedals Should You Consider?